qig123/pdf_trans/mybook/Part I_ Foundations/Chapter 1_ Introduction.md

 Modern environments provide more integrated tools.
 When an invalid address error occurs in an integrated development environment (IDE), a new window is likely to appear on the user’s screen, with the line of source code at which the error occurred highlighted.
 Breakpoints and tracing can then be set in this win- dow without explicitly invoking a debugger.
 Changes to the source can be made without explicitly invoking an editor.
 If the user asks to rerun the program af- ter making changes, a new version may be built without explicitly invoking the compiler or conﬁguration manager.
 The editor for an IDE may incorporate knowledge of language syntax, provid- ing templates for all the standard control structures, and checking syntax as it is typed in.
 Internally, the IDE is likely to maintain not only a program’s source and object code, but also a partially compiled internal representation.
 When the source is edited, the internal representation will be updated automatically—often incrementally (without reparsing large portions of the source).
 In some cases, structural changes to the program may be implemented ﬁrst in the internal rep- resentation, and then automatically reﬂected in the source.
 IDEs are fundamental to Smalltalk—it is nearly impossible to separate the lan- guage from its graphical environment—and have been routinely used for Com- mon Lisp since the 1980s.
 With the ubiquity of graphical interfaces, integrated environments have largely displaced command-line tools for many languages and systems.
 Popular open-source IDEs include Eclipse and NetBeans.
 Commercial systems include the Visual Studio environment from Microsoft and the XCode environment from Apple.
 Much of the appearance of integration can also be achieved within sophisticated editors such as emacs.

-## 3CHECK YOUR UNDERSTANDING

-### 11. Explain the distinction between interpretation and compilation.
-What are the

-comparative advantages and disadvantages of the two approaches?
+3**CHECK YOUR UNDERSTANDING** 11.
+Explain the distinction between interpretation and compilation.
+What are the comparative advantages and disadvantages of the two approaches?

-### 12. Is Java compiled or interpreted (or both)?
+## 12. Is Java compiled or interpreted (or both)?
 How do you know?

-### 13. What is the difference between a compiler and a preprocessor?
+13. What is the difference between a compiler and a preprocessor?

-### 14. What was the intermediate form employed by the original AT&T C++ com-
+## 14. What was the intermediate form employed by the original AT&T C++ com- piler?

-piler?

 **DESIGN & IMPLEMENTATION**

-### 1.4 Powerful development environments

-Sophisticated development environments can be a two-edged sword.
+1.4 Powerful development environments Sophisticated development environments can be a two-edged sword.
 The quality of the Common Lisp environment has arguably contributed to its widespread acceptance.
 On the other hand, the particularity of the graphi- cal environment for Smalltalk (with its insistence on speciﬁc fonts, window styles, etc.) made it difﬁcult to port the language to systems accessed through a textual interface, or to graphical systems with a different “look and feel.”

-### 15. What is P-code?
+## 15. What is P-code?

-### 16. What is bootstrapping?

-### 17. What is a just-in-time compiler?
+## 16. What is bootstrapping?
+17. What is a just-in-time compiler?

-### 18. Name two languages in which a program can write new pieces of itself “on
+## 18. Name two languages in which a program can write new pieces of itself “on the ﬂy.”

-the ﬂy.”

-### 19. Brieﬂy describe three “unconventional” compilers—compilers whose pur-

-pose is not to prepare a high-level program for execution on a general- purpose processor.
+* Brieﬂy describe three “unconventional” compilers—compilers whose pur- pose is not to prepare a high-level program for execution on a general- purpose processor.
   20. List six kinds of tools that commonly support the work of a compiler within a larger programming environment.
   21. Explain how an integrated development environment (IDE) differs from a collection of command-line tools.

-## 1.6

-### **An Overview of Compilation**
+1.6 **An Overview of Compilation**

 Compilers are among the most well-studied computer programs.
 We will con- sider them repeatedly throughout the rest of the book, and in chapters 2, 4, 15, and 17 in particular.
 The remainder of this section provides an introductory overview.
 In a typical compiler, compilation proceeds through a series of well-deﬁned **EXAMPLE** 1.19